EncyclopediaRed/btcamp-87826/content/blog_01.md

           we especially want to discuss Leap of Faith Assumptions, including growth and value hypothesis, pivot and persevere points, and metrics and feedback loop with our valued customers.

+          *Hidden among these mundane details are a handful of assumptions that require more courage to state—in the present tense—with a straight
+          face: we assume that customers have a significant desire to use a product like ours, or we assume that supermarkets will carry our product.
+Acting as if these assumptions are true is a classic entrepreneur superpower.
+They are called leaps of faith precisely because the success of the entire venture rests on them.
+If they are true, tremendous opportunity awaits.
+If they are false, the startup risks total failure.*

+          *--Ries, Eric.
+The Lean Startup*
         image: images/leanstartup.png
       - title: Leap of Faith Assumptions
         description: >